 Bombay, Meri Jaan: Writings on Mumbai.
 Jerry Pinto.

 This collection of short stories from different authors about the ordinary and sometimes not so ordinary lives of people gives the reader a deep insight into the many facets of the mega city Mumbai.
 With its stories the book conveys a deep love for Bombay and all the good, the bad and the ugly that comes from it – meri jaan meaning something along the lines of “my life/my love”.
 Seasoned Mumbaikars won’t be able to stop themselves from thinking “Yeah, exactly like that” with a little smile, while even readers who have never been to India will see the city with all its smells, colors and people come alive.

-We think this books is a great preparation for the Rickshaw Challenge and India in genera, no matter if you plan on visiting Mumbai or not – although after reading this book, you probably will!
+We think this books is a great preparation for the Rickshaw Challenge and India in general, no matter if you plan on visiting Mumbai or not – although after reading this book, you probably will!

 Nine Lives: In Search of the Sacred in Modern India.
 William Dalrymple.

 The author travelled across India, meeting with nine extraordinary people, who have each chosen a different religious path for themselves.
 In his book Dalrymple steps completely aside and gives his voice to these people to tell their unusual stories.
-Be it the Keralan dancer, who is giving up his body to serve as a vessel for the gods three months a year, one of the last hereditary singers of the great Rajasthani medieval poem “The Epic of Pabuji” or the Tibetan monk now living in Dharamsala, who used to be a weapon bearing member of the Tibetan resistance against the Chinese – every single story takes us on a unique and personal journey into the narrator’s live and into the cultural and religious diversity of India.
+Be it the Keralan dancer, who is giving up his body to serve as a vessel for the gods three months a year, one of the last hereditary singers of the great Rajasthani medieval poem “The Epic of Pabuji” or the Tibetan monk now living in Dharamsala, who used to be a weapon bearing member of the Tibetan resistance against the Chinese – every single story takes us on a unique and personal journey into the narrator’s life and into the cultural and religious diversity of India.

 This is probably one of the best books about India you can get your hands on, showing you the “real” India, which so many are looking for.